downsj2/puppet-pingdom/README.md

 # puppet-pingdom
-Puppet type and provider for Pingdom API.
+Puppet type and provider for Pingdom API

+## Status
+Currently supports API 2.0 with legacy notifications.
+This means no BeepManager support yet, since that's a 2.1 feature.

 Still a work-in-progress.